 Paid work in the US is almost always taxed.
 Your employer’s Human Resources (HR) staff will work with you to review your immigration and personal identifying documents to ensure that you are allowed to work in the US (including your I-20 with the CPT authorization on it), and will help you complete tax forms for the money you will earn working for them.

-Typically, your employer will ask you to complete an I-9 form, which verifies your ability to work in the US, and a W-4 form, that indicates how you would like them to take taxes from your paycheck.
+Typically, your employer will ask you to complete a Form I-9, which verifies your authorization to work in the US, and a W-4 form, that indicates how taxes will be withheld from your paycheck.
 You can read more about these documents here.